Your A/B Test 'Winner' Is Lying to You

 The Setup

-We were running a high volume of spend on Google Ads — basically our entire marketing budget.
+We were running a high volume of spend on Google Ads (SEM) — basically our entire marketing budget.
 Any improvements in Cost Per Lead meant we could acquire more patients / extend our runway.

 Since marketing owned the signup forms post-click, we could iterate quickly without engineering resources.